PredictiveEcology/wbi_shiny/03-apps/wbi/README.md

 ### Regional summaries

-Follow the comments in the `02-data-proc/wbi/07-regional-summaries.R` script.
+Follow the comments in the `02-data-proc/wbi/07-regional-summaries.R` R script.